awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appsync-graphqlapi-lambdaauthorizerconfig.md

 ## Properties<a name="aws-properties-appsync-graphqlapi-lambdaauthorizerconfig-properties"></a>

 `AuthorizerResultTtlInSeconds`  <a name="cfn-appsync-graphqlapi-lambdaauthorizerconfig-authorizerresultttlinseconds"></a>
 The number of seconds a response should be cached for\.
-The default is 5 minutes \(300 seconds\)\.
+The default is 0 seconds, which disables caching\.
+If you don't specify a value for `authorizerResultTtlInSeconds`, the default value is used\.
+The maximum value is one hour \(3600 seconds\)\.
 The Lambda function can override this by returning a `ttlOverride` key in its response\.
-A value of 0 disables caching of responses\.
 *Required*: No
 *Type*: Double
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)